 Just follow these steps to begin your training.
 Don’t worry; we walk you through every step once you sign up.

-Are you a Maryland, abbreviated MD, ACLS, PALS and BLS certified medical professional seeking some information on the current condition of cardiovascular related issues in your state?
+Are you a Maryland ACLS, PALS and BLS certified medical professional seeking some information on the current condition of cardiovascular related issues in your state?
 We have compiled state and national health reports in order to describe the current health indicators for the residents of Maryland.

-Despite having a high rate of heart-related deaths, Maryland has a relatively low rate of heart disease at three point seven percent (3.7%).
+Despite having a high rate of heart-related deaths, Maryland has a relatively low rate of heart disease at 3.7%.